 - Some medications can cause stains

 Facts You Should Know Before Opting for Teeth Whitening

 Here are a few factors that will help you understand what you can expect from the teeth whitening procedure:

 It Does Not Damage Your Teeth

-During the process, active ingredients are used to temporarily open pores in your teeth and remove stains.
+During the process, active ingredients are used to open pores in your teeth and remove stains temporarily.
 Professional teeth whitening is an incredibly safe procedure if performed correctly.
 Your teeth will re-mineralize and rehydrate naturally after each whitening session.

 Method Used for Whitening

 Most of the teeth whitening products available in the market use similar active ingredients to whiten your teeth.
 Opt for custom-fitted whitening trays as they ensure that every tooth receives even and consistent coverage.

 Sensitivity after the Procedure